zzzprojects/docs/entityframework-extensions.net/pages/getting-started/overview.md

 ## Bulk Operations Methods

-Bulk operation methods give you additional flexibility by allowing to customize options such as primary key, columns, include childs entities and more.
+Bulk operation methods give you additional flexibility by allowing to customize options such as primary key, columns, include child entities and more.

-They are also faster than **BulkSaveChanges** since they don't use the ChangeTracker and doesn't call the **DetectChanges** method.
+They are also faster than **BulkSaveChanges** since they don't use the ChangeTracker and don't call the **DetectChanges** method.

 Bulk Operations Available: